clux/facemaulers/halos.md

 Wanders the corridors between 10A and 12A.
 Possible to dodge Has one door key.
 Can be lured all the way up to 13F.

-Havil has Stats similar to Fire Giant Dreadnaught. +1 plate. +3 shield 28STR (hard to wield 22STR req).
+Havil has Stats similar to Fire Giant Dreadnaught. +1 plate. +2 shield 28STR (hard to wield 22STR req - Chest High Wall - speed reduction -5ft).
 Wielding a tusk.
 Bludgeoning swipe attack +13 hit 4d10+8 bludgeoning.
 2 attacks.
 Tusk is an ancient dragon tooth.